afiuorio/libpanzgb/README.md

-# pangb
+# panz-gb

-pangb is an emulator for the Gameboy system.
+panz-gb is an emulator for the Gameboy system.
 It's written in C, making it easily portable, and tries to emulate the original hardware as closely as possible.

 ## Status

-At the moment pangb doesn't support:
+At the moment panz-gb doesn't support:

 - Sound
-- All MBC chips except MBC1
+- All MBC chips except MBC1 and (partially) MBC3
 - Link cable support
 - STOP opcode
 - Save RAM

 ## Build

-pangb uses [SDL 2.0](http://www.libsdl.org).
-A makefile for Windows (win), Linux (linux) and OSX (osx) is provided.
+The panz-gb frontend uses [SDL 2.0](http://www.libsdl.org).
+A makefile is provided for OSX, but you should be able to compile the project with any C99 compatible compiler.